Skip to content

 To develop a rvx application locally, you need a recent version of NodeJS or any other compatible JavaScript runtime.

-You can use the commands below to setup a minimal rvx project using Vite and TypeScript:
+You can use the commands below to setup a minimal rvx project using Vite or Webpack and TypeScript:

 # Create a "my-app" directory from rvx's "vite-ts" template project: